-The Role of the Product Manager in Agile Product Development: Orchestrating Success
+Product Manager Role in Agile Product Development

-The Role of the Product Manager in Agile Product Development: Orchestrating Success
+Product Manager Role in Agile Product Development

 In the ever-evolving world of technology and business, the Agile product development framework has emerged as a game-changer, providing organizations with the flexibility, adaptability, and customer-centric approach necessary to stay competitive.